California law requires that our natural herbal products, like many other natural products, must be sold with the following notice in California:

 Can you give an example?

 Lead is an element that is found in almost all soil.
-The US Geographic Survey has estimated that the average lead content of completely uncontaminated soil in the US is about 16 parts per million (ppm).
+The US Geographic Survey has estimated that the average lead content of completely uncontaminated soil in the US is about 16nparts per million (ppm).
 Over the last hundred years, lead-bearing fuels, paints, and other products have deposited man-made lead contaminants into the soil throughout the United States (and developed countries all over the world).
 Crops that grow in this soil will absorb this man-made lead.
 In the US, lead levels in soil are now considered "low" below 500 ppm, and are considered "high" above 1000.
 [Note1] The EPA requires that soils in children's play areas must be under 400 ppm, and in other residential areas must be less than 1200 ppm.
-For comparison, EPA requires that children's toys contain less than 100 ppm of lead.
+For comparison, EPA requires that children's toys contain no less than 100 ppm of lead.

 The federal safety standard set by the FDA for lead in dietary supplements is no more than 10 ppm.
 International standards are often 5 ppm.
 But the Prop 65 "safe harbor" standard is 0.5 micrograms per day, meaning that a person may not be exposed to lead above this amount, for any product, without a Prop 65 warning.
-Setting aside the difficulties of translating this exposure level to a concentration level in a specific product, applying this standard to supplements means that lead content levels may need to be many times lower than federal levels, in order for a product to be sold without a Prop 65 warning.
+Setting aside the difficulties of translating this exposure level to a concentration level in a specific product, applying this standard to supplements means that lead content levels may need to be many times lower than the federal levels in order for a product to be sold without a Prop 65 warning.
 Above the "safe harbor" levels, a Prop 65 warning must be given to avoid lawsuits and potential liability.
-Similar "safe harbor" standards are set for over 800 other chemicals on the Prop 65 list.
+Similar "safe harbor" standards are set for over 800 chemicals on the Prop 65 list.

 Even where Federal and International safety standards are clearly met, if there is any likelihood that lead (or any of the other 800+ compounds on California's list) might exceed California's "safe harbor" levels, then a Prop 65 warning like the one above is the only way to avoid expensive lawsuits.